ferrouslights/weather/README.md

-# This is a playground for learning react
+# This is a simple weather app using weatherapi.com

-I will only be using this repo to keep track of different projects as I learn.
-Feel free to view them and make recommendations if you see bad habits.
+This app utilizes the api, react, and material ui to create a simple current weather experience.